Chapter 40:

 Wait, am I crying?
 I thought, wiping at my face as tears rolled down my cheek.

-Aesandoral broke past Rionriv and rushed up to me.
+Without a hint of hesitation, Aesandoral broke past Rionriv and rushed up to me.
 She wrapped an arm around my shoulders and another around my head, pulling me into a tight hug.
+I could feel her racing heart pressed against my heart.
+The thudding against her chest as she experienced something similar to me in this tender moment.

-“It’s okay, don’t cry.”
-She spoke, her voice sweet and wavering with her own emotions, which only brought more tears forth.
+“It’s okay,” She whispered, her voice sweet and wavering with emotions, bringing forth more tears.
+"D-don’t cry."

 —How will I explain the whole ‘I wrote the world’ thing?
 That’s not a bomb you drop in the middle of a convenience store at nine in the morning.